-The University of La Verne College of Law is approved and accredited by the California Committee of Bar Examiners for the State Bar of California giving the La Verne College of Law its degree-granting authority and permitting its graduates to sit for the California Bar Exam.
+The University of La Verne College of Law and Public Service is approved and accredited by the California Committee of Bar Examiners for the State Bar of California giving the La Verne College of Law and Public Service its degree-granting authority and permitting its graduates to sit for the California Bar Exam.
 The California Accreditation Rule and Standards are located the California State Bar website.
-The La Verne College of Law is also accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges:
+The La Verne College of Law and Public Service is also accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges:

 WASC Senior College and University Commission

 985 Atlantic Avenue, Suite 100

 On November 18, 2019, the Board of Trustees of the University of La Verne directed that the College of Law and Public Service shall discontinue its American Bar Association (ABA)–accredited program of legal education and instructed administration to transition to a high-quality program of legal education approved and accredited by the State Bar of California.
 The College of Law and Public Service began enrolling new students for a JD degree as a State Bar of California–approved law school beginning in the fall of 2020.